-- "SGI Altix 350 System Overview" on page 17 - "SGI Altix 4700 System Overview" on page 19
+- "SGI Altix 350 System Overview" on page 15 - "SGI Altix 450 and Altix 4700 System Overview" on page 17

 Note: This chapter provides an overview of the SGI Altix 350 system.
 For more information on this system, see the SGI Altix 350 System User's Guide available on the SGI Technical Publications Library.
 It provides a detailed overview of the SGI Altix 350 system components and it describes how to set up and operate the system.
-You can find detailed information about the Silicon Graphics Prism Visualization System based on the Altix platform, in the Silicon Graphics Prism Visualization System User's Guide or the Silicon Graphics Prism Deskside Visualization System User's Guide.
-For an overview of SGI ProPack software and installation and upgrade information, see the SGI ProPack 4 for Linux Start Here.
+For an overview of SGI ProPack software and installation and upgrade information, see the SGI ProPack 5 for Linux Start Here.